hector-moya/group-30/readme.md

 configuration settings.
 It ensures that the game's parameters, such as board size, block size and start level, can be easily customised and that these changes are reflected throughout the application. <br>

+`src/app/services/GameService.ts`: The `GameService` is responsible for managing the game state and functionality including collision detection, grid management, piece locking, and various other functions related to the game. <br>

 `src/app/services/modal.service.ts`: The `ModalService` handles the display of pop-up modals and dialogs within the application.
 It provides a convenient way for creating and displaying user